limdingwen/test-os/README.md

 VirtualBox:

 	1. Add new system, select other OS.
+Give 64MB.
 	2. Give no hard disk.
 Create.
-	3. Go to storage, add Floppy Controller.
+	3. Go to storage in settings, add Floppy Controller.
 	4. Add existing image (boot.img) into floppy controller.
 Like inserting the floppy.
-	5. Boot the system, press cancel and prompted to insert CD.
+	5. Boot the system, press cancel when prompted to insert CD.
 	6. Profit!

 Real PC: